Top Mountain Biking Destinations By Campervan

 From Sedona, the exploring options through Arizona are endless; Flagstaff, Grand Canyon, Tuscon… so many options to continue your adventure.

 Lake Tahoe is home to some famous trails – most notably the Flume trail and the Tahoe Rim Trail.
 There are miles of trails to choose from with mountain and lake views that can’t be beat.
 At around 3(ish) hours from the San Francisco depot, Lake Tahoe is a fantastic destination for all things biking and more.
 After a long day of riding, take a swim in the lake and then hit the local craft breweries to plan your next ride.
 Local bike rentals are available, as are shuttles for one way trails such as the flume.

 A 4.5-hour drive from the Denver depot will land you in Crested Butte.
 This bike-centric town is home to some epic trails with stunning scenery and flowing singletrack.
 Crested Butte has been part of mountain bike culture since the beginnings of the sport and it shows.
 With over 700 miles of trails and the oldest mountain biking festival in the country, the trails will bring you there but the people and the culture will keep you coming back.
 Check out CB’s website for some inspiration to get you rolling.

 Love bikes, hip cities, good food, and craft beer?
 Get yourself to Bend!
 A three-hour drive from the Portland depot, Bend and its surrounding areas are home to hundreds of miles of singletrack, as well as lift-serviced downhill trails at Mount Bachelor.
 The fun doesn’t stop in the winter – hop on a fat bike and cruise some snowy terrain.
-Click here for a guide to riding in Bend.
+See this guide to riding in Bend.

 Brevard/Asheville, North Carolina